 There's not a single person in the world that you would cheer if you heard they died.

-If you heard that uh, well, I don't want to name names because then I'll be part of the bad guys, but you don't think there's somebody that you believe is so bad for the world that you would literally be and act happy if that person had a let's say uh unexpected end.
+But you don't think there's somebody that you believe is so bad for the world that you would literally be and act happy if that person had a, let's say, an unexpected end.

 And probably, you know, I would say a solid, you know, half or two-thirds of you would not be that kind of person.

-You would not be, but it's a big world.
+But it's a big world.

-Now, here's here's my experience.
+Now, here's my experience.

 One of the reasons I didn't want to announce that I had terminal cancer, which at the moment seems to be in some kind of weird temporary remission.